aniskhan25/hmsc/docs/source/index.rst

 Welcome to HMSC's documentation!
 ===================================

-HMSC is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+HMSC (Hierarchical Modelling of Species Communities) framework is a statistical framework for analysis of multivariate data, typically from species communities.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+..
+Check out the :doc:`usage` section for further information, including

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+.. how to :ref:`installation` the project.

 .. note::